GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (253).md

 If a creature has a critical success with their save, they no longer are subject to further saves from the spell but can still have it transfered/duplicated from themself.

-A creature affected this way can see the effects of a Habroism spell as a result of their save if it is a success (but not a critical success) and the narrator deems it is reasonable to do so.
+A creature affected this way can see the effects of a Hypoaftepathy spell as a result of their save if it is a success (but not a critical success) and the narrator deems it is reasonable to do so.

 **At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose one of the following;
 * Afflict an additional creature within range.